Mauritius travel destination

 Is it safe to travel to Mauritius?

-English is official for administration and tourism.
-French and Mauritian Creole are widely spoken daily.
-Most locals understand basic English.
+English is the official language and is used in government and business, but French and Mauritian Creole are the most widely spoken in daily life.
+Most locals are fluently trilingual.

 Ready for Mauritius?